-Four estuarine swimming sites in Brisbane Water continued to be graded as Poor in 2022-2023: Davistown Baths, Pretty Beach Baths, Woy Woy Baths and Yattalunga Baths.
+Three estuarine swimming sites in Brisbane Water continued to be graded as Poor in 2023-2024: Davistown Baths, Pretty Beach Baths and Yattalunga Baths.
 This result is consistent with previous years.
+Despite the Poor grades, microbial water quality at these sites has shown trends of improved microbial assessments in the last 3-4 years.